 The incongruence is striking.
 On the one hand, residents are imprisoned in their homes, and local government officials are implementing wartime restrictions—sealing doors, blocking roads, intercepting parcels, and imposing fines and punishments.
 On the other, central media paints a rosy picture of citizens enjoying leisurely walks and more generally of life continuing as though such massive disruptions were not taking place.

 Of course, this is a strategy the Chinese government is adept at: Creating and deploying two narratives, one for external propaganda and the other for actual implementation.
-By all accounts, government officials at all levels of government knew the ugly truth of what is unfolding for some time, but chose to withhold much of it from the public—even going so far as to detain and issue warnings against those few brave medical workers who sought to warn friends and family about the rise of the virus.
-But once this was revealed, and particularly after one of these eight medical staff, Dr. Li Wenliang, passed away as a result of the disease he warned friends about, public anger has soared to unprecedented levels.
+By all accounts, government officials at all levels of government knew the ugly truth of what is unfolding for some time, but chose to withhold much of it from the public—even going so far as to summon and issue warnings against those few brave medical workers who sought to warn friends and family about the rise of the virus.
+But once this was revealed, and particularly after one of these medical staff, Dr. Li Wenliang, passed away as a result of the disease he warned friends about, public anger has soared to unprecedented levels.

 In response, the central government was quick to make scapegoats of a few officials in Wuhan, using a tried-and-true strategy to squarely blame local government actors and absolve those at the top.
 At the same time, the central government also sought to try and coopt the sacrifice of Dr. Li and sideline competing public narratives.
 This, too, is a political strategy that the Chinese Party-state has used early and often: Blocking, censoring, or discrediting any but officially sanctioned media reports.
 The end result is that ordinary people are deprived of their fundamental rights to access of information, while government propaganda actively seeks to mislead or misdirect public attention.